Asfandyar-creator/AI_Generation_Automation-/README.md

-# 🧠 AI Course Generation Automation
+# 🧠 AI Docs Generation Automation

 A complete automation pipeline that generates new, high-quality, SEO-ready training courses by scraping competitor data, intelligently clustering and summarizing it, and finally generating professional `.docx` course documents using AI.